MoT: Modularization-of-Thought Prompting for Effective Code Generation: Approach

 We introduce MoT (\textbf{M}odularization-\textbf{o}f-\textbf{T}hought Prompting), a novel prompting technique based on MLR graphs (\textbf{M}ulti-\textbf{L}evel \textbf{R}easoning), to enhance LLMs' code generation.
 MoT applies modularization and hierarchical structures to guide logical reasoning and code generation using MLR graphs.
 Our core idea is to incorporate the modularization principles into the reasoning process.
 This novel Multi-Level Reasoning graph can improve modular understanding and ensure better alignment between reasoning steps and the generated code.

-Figure \ref{fig:overview} provides an overview of our method, which comprises two primary phases: (1) the MLR graph generation phase (see Section 3.2 for details), where the model analyzes the problem description, constructs an MLR graph of the programming problem; (2) the code generation phase (see Section 3.3 for details), where the model progressively generates code guided by the hierarchical MLR graph, thereby enhancing code accuracy through the modularization and hierarchical structure.
+Figure \ref{fig:overview} provides an overview of our method, which comprises two primary phases: (1) the MLR graph generation phase (see Section 3.2 for details), where the model analyzes the problem description and constructs an MLR graph of the programming problem; (2) the code generation phase (see Section 3.3 for details), where the model progressively generates code guided by the hierarchical MLR graph, thereby enhancing code accuracy through the modularization and hierarchical structure.
+The prompts that we used in our approach are shown in our repository.